AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory_advanced.md

 ## The factory implementation

-The factory implementation is mostly the same, so we'll just have a look at what's changed.
+The factory implementation is mostly the same, so we'll just have a look at what has changed.

 ### The widgets type